 Just a few steps beyond the mosaic is the heart of the complex—its vast theater.
 One of the oldest theaters of its kind anywhere, the 2700-seat venue still hosts events today.
 Nearby, the theatrical mask ornaments remind you of where you are.

 Just in front of the theater is the Plaza of the Guilds, which used to be the heart of Rome’s import/export business.
 Mosaics along the walkway advertise the services of the more than 60 shops that used to be here.

 Elsewhere in the settlement, you can see a tavern and bar complete with an area to display food, ancient apartments where the lower middle-class lived.
 There are storehouses, the remains of temples, and other ruins of all types dotting the landscape.
 There are even insule—houses with frescoes that can be visited with an appointment.

 The on-site museum displays some of the best statues excavated from the buried city.
 There are wrestlers and cupids and reclining goddesses next to busts of actual Ostia residents.
 Statues of the patriarchs and ancestors dot the pedestals, and there are plentiful examples of carved coffins.

-On the whole, there is a lot to see in Ostia, and a visit here is much less controlled than at many other historic sites.
+On the whole, there is a lot to see in Ostia, and a visit here is much less controlled than at many other historic sites (it reminds us of Volubilis, the Roman ruins in Morocco).
 The drawback to that is that there are also stretches of the park that are simply old walls and arches without much explanation of what you’re seeing.
 If you’re prepared for a bit of walking and to read the many detailed panels that are available, visiting Ostia Antica is definitely worth the half-day trip from Rome.